-Royal Chemical is dedicated to helping all of our customers through the chemical manufacturing process from start to finish.
-While our expertise is in chemical blending and mixing, our team ensures that clients are provided with all of the knowledge and assets to make sure that the final product meets all regulations, including guiding customers through creating a compliant Safety Data Sheet.
-Royal Chemical partners with Infotrac to guide our customers through the SDS authoring process.
+Royal Chemical is dedicated to helping our customers through the chemical manufacturing process from start to finish.
+While our expertise is in chemical blending and mixing, our team ensures that our customers have the knowledge and assets to ensure their final products meet all regulations.
+This includes guiding our customers through how to create an SDS.
+We partner with Infotrac to assist our customers through the SDS authoring process.

 What is a Safety Data Sheet?

-Safety Data Sheet (SDS), formally known as Material Safety Data Sheet (MSDS), is a document that provides information related to the occupational health and safety for the use of chemicals and substances to workers in an occupational setting.
-The document includes the properties of the chemical, physical, health and environmental hazards of the chemical, protective and safety measures to take when handling the chemical as well as storage and transporting precautions.
-An SDS provides additional information the chemical such as personal protective equipment (PPE) that a user may need to wear, first aid procedures if there is an incident and spill clean-up procedures.
+A Safety Data Sheet (SDS), formerly known as a Material Safety Data Sheet (MSDS), is a document that provides information related to the occupational health and safety for the use of chemicals and substances to workers in an occupational setting.
+The document includes the chemical’s:

 Who Uses an SDS?

-Employers are required by Occupational Safety and Health Administration (OSHA) to have SDS accessible to all employees who handle hazardous chemicals in the workplace.
-Facilities that use chemicals must obtain a SDS that is specific to each chemical that is used by employees.
-Employers may provide a SDS in whatever way is most convenient as long as employees have immediate access to the information without having to leave the work area and a backup is available for quick access in case of an emergency.
-Anytime a chemical is transported, the driver and possibly HAZMAT (Hazardous Materials) would require a SDS to know the hazards of the product being transported.
+Employers are required by Occupational Safety and Health Administration (OSHA) to have SDSs accessible to all employees who handle hazardous chemicals in the workplace.
+Facilities that use chemicals must obtain an SDS that is specific to each chemical that is used by employees.
+Employers may provide an SDS in whatever way is most convenient as long as employees have immediate access to the information without having to leave the work area and a backup is available for quick access in case of an emergency.
+Any time a chemical is transported, the driver and possibly HAZMAT (Hazardous Materials) would require an SDS to know the hazards of the product being transported.
 In addition to those who use chemicals in the workplace, consumers may want to see if there are hazards involved with a product they are purchasing, whether that be for home improvement or automotive mechanical work.